The Bankrate promise

 Advantages of telematics

-Telematics also provide advantages for the insurance companies, which also helps keep rates down.
-The data can be used if there is an accident, such as the speed at the time of the incident or the location.
+Telematics also provide advantages for the insurance companies, which may help keep rates down.
+The data may be used in case of an accident to provide information such as the speed at the time of the incident or the location.
 Having this information at hand may help contribute to less fraud with filing claims.

 Disadvantages of telematics